rogerjacobrj/news-app/README.md

 This project features a fully functional news listing web application with filtering, sorting, and infinite scrolling, and user preferences for source & category.

-## Preview

-The application can be accessed using the following link

-- Visit [https://news-app.rogerjacob.com](https://news-app.rogerjacob.com) to view the application online

 ## Requirements

 For development, you will need Node.js, npm, and Docker installed in your environment.